amosyuen/ha-tplink-deco/README.md

 ### Timeout Error Retry Count

 How many times to retry timeout errors for one request.
 You can increase this if you get a lot of timeout errors from your router.

+### Verify SSL Certificate

+Turn off this config option if your browser gives you a warning that the SSL certificate is self-signed when you visit the router host IP in your browser.

+### Client Name Prefix

+Prefix to prepend to client name.
+Example: Value of "Client" for "Laptop" client will result in "Client Laptop".

+### Client Name Postfix

+Postfix to append to client name.
+Example: Value of "Client" for "Laptop" client will result in "Laptop Client".

+### Deco Name Prefix

+Prefix to prepend to deco name.
+Example: Value of "Deco" for "Living Room" deco will result in "Deco Living Room".

+### Deco Name Postfix

+Postfix to append to deco name.
+Example: Value of "Deco" for "Living Room" deco will result in "Living Room Deco".

 ### Disable new entities